usnistgov/5gdeploy/phoenix/README.md

 ## RAN Options

-This package adds several phoenix-specific options to the **netdef-compose** command.

 `--phoenix-gnb-workers` specifies number of worker threads in each gNB.
 The default is 2 worker threads.
 This also determines how many dedicated CPU cores are requested for the gNB, when used with [CPU isolation](../docs/multi-host.md) feature.